 - hear about the legislative changes being made in Wales, the new duties on the public sector and the work of the National Advisor

-- listen to practice being undertaken by trade unions and allies, including WAFNI, NEXUS and Belfast Area Domestic Violence Partnership
+- listen to practice being undertaken by trade unions and allies, including WAFNI, NEXUS and Belfast Area domestic abuse Partnership

-Also in attendance were Nexus, NIPSA, and Belfast Area Domestic Violence Partnership, among others.
-The seminar focused on how organisations can work in partnership to tackle domestic violence in the workplace and presented ideas for good practice in terms of policy at both a government and workplace level.
+Also in attendance were Nexus, NIPSA, and Belfast Area domestic abuse Partnership, among others.
+The seminar focused on how organisations can work in partnership to tackle domestic abuse in the workplace and presented ideas for good practice in terms of policy at both a government and workplace level.